 On the east coast of the North Island sits Hawkes Bay, New Zealand’s second-biggest wine producer.
 Famous for its full-bodied, Bordeaux blend reds, it’s also home to Mission Estate – the country’s oldest winery.
 The best way to visit a few of its 70 wineries is on a leisurely bike tour, taking you past rolling hills, traditional farmers markets and nearby Napier’s cool art deco architecture.

 At the bottom of the North Island is the picturesque Wairarapa region, serving up stand-out Pinots and Syrahs.
-Worth a visit is the charming village of Martinborough, only an hours’ drive from Wellington, the nation’s capital.
+Worth a visit is the charming village of Martinborough, only an hour’s drive from Wellington, the nation’s capital, with its own special varietals.
 It’s home to 20 vineyards, many of which are family-owned and operated, all within cycling distance of each other.
 Poppies Martinborough is our pick for the ultimate wine and dine experience.
 Indulge in a platter of local delicacies alongside a crisp glass of its renowned rosé.